mrboomer/yasb/README.md

 - footlocker.com

+The current user interface is set so that the software may be sold, requiring an activation key to work.
+There will be an option to disable that feature in the future.
+The current user activation key is "yasb".

 --------------------------------------------------------------------
 This is the source code distribution of YASB.
 A compiled 'ready to use' version (.CRX) will be available as soon as an official project page is up.